 Mr. Artem Khachatryan together with Mr. Sergey Lomakin founded the Group in 2007.
 Mr. Khachatryan served on the supervisory board of the Company since 2016.
-Mr. Khachatryan will be appointed as a member of the Board of Directors prior to or around 10 March 2021.
+Mr. Khachatryan will be appointed as a member of the Board of Directors with effect from the LSE Admission.
 Mr. Khachatryan has over 20 years of experience in the retail industry, being one of the founders of the Russian food and non-food retail chain Kopeika and acting in various managerial capacities in the Russian retail sector, including as the logistics department director of Kopeika Group from 1999 until 2007.
 Mr. Khachatryan graduated from the Moscow State Mining University in 1997.